 Meaning

-“You know, American citizens, I don’t think, ever thought that the right to the pursuit of happiness did not include the right to marry the person you love.
-But for a whole number of Americans, gay Americans, that happens to be true.” presents a viewpoint centered on happiness.
-It implies that joy grows from gratitude and balance and encourages us to remember that happiness is shaped by mindset.
+The message behind “You know, American citizens, I don’t think, ever thought that the right to the pursuit of happiness did not include the right to marry the person you love.
+But for a whole number of Americans, gay Americans, that happens to be true.” revolves around happiness.
+It suggests that joy grows from gratitude and balance, making it relatable to many people's experiences.

 Theme